Amrutheshsharoff/Lift_Simulator-v1/README.md

 1. Launch the simulator by typing index.html into your browser.

-2. Request the lift by clicking the "Up" or "Down" button on each floor.
+2. Request the lift by clicking the  button on each floor.

 3. Observe how the lift responds to requests and navigates between floors.